 Issue Possible actions Lead agencies and partner Funding needed?
 Priority HK Help provides transport, practical help, confidential help, and arranges home communion.
 First Steps provides weekly sessions for young mothers and babies.
 HK Cafe provides activities and refreshments.
 Friends of St. Giles Church support fund raising activities to maintain church buildings.
-Friends of Abbeyfield support Westall House in a variety of ways Haveter dellerer Housing delivery Establishment of a Community A HKCLT Feasibility group is well-established, but the Horsted Keynes Yes Medium Land Trust formal incorporation of the CLT was deferred awaiting clarity arising from adoption of the Site Allocations DPD Parish Council / Horsted Keynes 165 Medialli Community Land Trust
+Friends of Abbeyfield support Westall House in a variety of ways Housing delivery A LIKCIT For sibility, group is usell astablished but the Harrata d Marria a a Vaa Madium Establishment of a Community Land Trust A HKCLT Feasibility group is well-established, but the formal incorporation of the CLT was deferred awaiting clarity arising from adoption of the Site Allocations DPD Horsted Keynes Parish Council / Horsted Keynes Community Land Trust Yes Medium